MS in Integrative Neuroscience

 The master’s degree can be complemented by a concentration in science policy or laboratory research.

-- the “Science Policy Concentration” where students will gain a broad knowledge of science policy
+Students gain a broad knowledge of science policy.

-- the “Research Concentration” where students will gain laboratory research experience in a specified area of neuroscience
+Students experience laboratory research in a specified area of neuroscience.

 Kathy Maguire-Zeiss, PhD